Texas Cottage Food Law: Food Safety Training Requirements

 To sell these foods, they must be packaged and labeled with certain information, depending on the food.

-Texas does not regulate cottage food businesses like they do foodservice establishments, so you don’t need a permit or license, and health departments cannot inspect your cottage food production operation.
+Texas does not regulate cottage food businesses like they do food establishments, so you don’t need a permit or license, and health departments can’t inspect your cottage food production operation.

 Summary

-Under the Texas cottage food law, you can sell foods that don’t require time-temperature controls for safety directly to consumers.
+Under the Texas cottage food law, you can sell most foods directly to consumers.
 Texas doesn’t regulate cottage food production operations like food establishments, so you don’t need a license or permit.

 Do you need food safety training to sell homemade food in Texas?